wheat-thin-wiens/dotfiles/dotfiles_README.md

 - neovim
 - node
 - Python
-- qt
 - raycast
 - ripgrep
 - sketchybar
 - skhd
 - thefuck
 - tmux
+- wezterm
 - wget
 - yabai
+- yazi
+- zen browser

 ## Using Stow

-- Use the `git clone` command to copy all of the files into the home directory.
-- When you're ready to apply the configuration for a specific program, use
-the `stow [program name]`command.
-This will create symlinks for the related
+~~- Use the `git clone` command to copy all of the files into the home directory.~~ ~~- When you're ready to apply the configuration for a specific program, use~~ ~~the `stow [program name]`command.
+This will create symlinks for the related~~
-config files in the appropriate directory.
+~~config files in the appropriate directory.~~
-- If you have made changes to any configurations within the `dotfiles` directory, you can commit them to github with the following commands:
+~~- If you have made changes to any configurations within the `dotfiles`~~ ~~directory, you can commit them to github with the following commands:~~

     1. `cd ~/dotfiles`
     2. `git add .`
     3. `git commit -m "your message here"`
     4. `git push -u -f origin main`

+As of 9/8/24, the file structure for the dotfiles repository has been updated to be more stow-friendly.
+Now,

+    1. `cd ~/dotfiles`
+    2. `stow [package name]`

+This will save each respective package's dotfiles in the correct directory with the correct structure.

 ## Changing Terminal Theme